 What these teams need is a way to both create and resolve a new issue at the same time.
-With a good way to handle first call resolution, the team can move more quickly on to helping the next customers who need them.
+With a good way to handle first-call resolution, the team can move more quickly on to helping the next customers who need them.

-There may be an Atlassian Marketplace add-on to enhance or even replace my approach below, but the great thing is that this requirement from a team can be addressed beautifully with Jira Service Desk right out-of-box!
+There may be an Atlassian Marketplace add-on to enhance or even replace my approach below, but the great thing is that this requirement from a team can be addressed beautifully with Jira Service Desk right out of box!

-First, let’s create a custom Jira field to use on Jira screens where a first call resolution process is needed, if you don’t have one already.
+First, let’s create a custom Jira field to use on Jira screens where a first call resolution process is needed if you don’t have one already.
 The idea is to record in a Jira field the fact that the issue was resolved on the first call so that we can then take action when that field gets set.

 Now it’s time to create a transition on your Jira workflow.
 You may even already have a transition from the first status in your workflow directly to a resolved state.
 If so, you can use that existing transition.
-If not, create a new transition from your initial state to a resolve state.
+If not, create a new transition from your initial state to a resolved state.
 In my example here, I called my transition “First Call Resolution” and created it from New to Resolved.